-Apparently, campers used to do interpretive dance on the lawn in front of the Carrier House.
+Take a look at this amazing historic photo from camp.
+It shows campers doing interpretive dance on the lawn in front of the Carrier House.
 It’s hard to tell if they are really being serious, or, in true Rockbrook fashion, they are just goofing around.
-Like to get your groove on?
-Dance is still an activity at camp.
-If campers want to, they can […]
+But you have to love the flair!
+Like to get […]

 Paige Salsman, former camper and now Junior Linehead counselor, is currently a student at Appalachian State University in Boone, NC.
 She loves riflery and is also a lifeguard at camp and will part of the head staff 1st and 3rd session.
 Can’t wait for summer!

 As a staff member, you really get a chance to make a positive impact on campers!
 Rockbrook has a built-in leadership program.
 Campers slowly take on more responsibility and learn how to work as a team-player.
 During their CA year, campers throw an extravagant end-of-session banquet for the whole camp.
 Then, they come back the […]